GwriPennar/FrameFlow/README.md

 Training/Validation/Test Scores:

 - The model achieved a test accuracy of approximately 92.76% on the UCF101 dataset.
-- The training accuracy reached 97.54%, and the validation accuracy was 92.04% after 50 epochs.
+- The training accuracy reached 97.54%, and the validation accuracy was 92.04% wwith early stopping implemented.

 F1 Scores:
 - The project provides visualizations of the F1 scores for each class.